ballerina-attic/loadbalancing-failover/README.md

 ```

 - You can verify that the docker image that we specified in `` @kubernetes:Deployment `` is created, by using `` docker ps images ``.
-- Also the Kubernetes artifacts related our service, will be generated in `` ./target/kubernetes/book_search``.
+- Also the Kubernetes artifacts related to our service, are generated in `` ./target/kubernetes/book_search``.
 - Now you can create the Kubernetes deployment using:

 ```